 12. Can I send a letter of intent to any of these schools?

 Medical school letters of intent are often allowed by many schools, but you should check with your top-choice school before you send it.
 There are some schools that do not welcome such letters.
 So, if you are applying to any of the schools listed above, simply check on their official website whether letters of intent are accepted.
 If yes, write a letter that reinstates your dedication to this school and add any updates regarding your application.
 Remember to only do this a month or more after your interview.
 You do not want to rush the admissions committee!
 Letters of intent can also be sent if you have been placed on the waitlist.

 13. How hard is it really to get into medical school?

 Simply put, it's hard.
 But not impossible.
 Even with the easiest medical schools to get into, you have to meet certain GPA and MCAT criteria, write stellar essays, and impress admission committees with your extracurriculars.
-If you would like to learn more about how hard it is to get into medical school, check out about this difficult process.
+If you would like to learn more about how hard it is to get into medical school, check out our students' experiences about this difficult process.

 To your success,